 6) Strong Fuel Smell From Exhaust

-If bad spark plugs are not properly igniting the air/fuel mixture in the combustion chamber, unburned gasoline will make its way into the exhaust system.
-You will then notice a strong gasoline smell coming from your tailpipe.
+If bad spark plugs are not properly igniting the air/fuel mixture in the combustion chamber, unburnt gasoline will make its way into the exhaust system.
+A gasoline smell from the tailpipe will likely be noticeable.

 Spark Plug Replacement Cost

 Spark plugs themselves are one of the most inexpensive components on a car.
-A single spark plug will usually cost in the range of $4 to $10 depending on the type of spark plug material.
-But, since the amount of plugs you need is dependent on how many cylinders your vehicle has, you will need to multiple that figure by 4, 6, 8, or even 10 in some cases.
+A single spark plug will usually cost between $2 to $20 depending on the electrode material.
+But, since the amount of plugs you need is dependent on how many cylinders your vehicle has, you will need to multiply that figure by 4, 6, 8, or even 10 in some cases.

-Most mechanics will charge approximately $50 to $200 in labor to replace all the spark plugs in a vehicle.
-The biggest factor is the accessibility of the plugs and whether you’re going to a dealership or independent auto repair shop.
+The biggest factor in cost is the accessibility of the plugs and whether you’re going to a dealership or independent auto repair shop.

-So, all together (parts and labor), expect to pay anywhere from about $70 to $300 to have your spark plugs professionally replaced.
-The price will largely depend on the make and model of the car, as certain cars require the best spark plugs available.
+All together (parts and labor), expect to pay anywhere from about $300 to $800 to have your spark plugs professionally replaced.
+The price will largely depend on the make and model of the car, as some cars require higher quality spark plugs.

 Can You Replace Spark Plugs Yourself?

 Yes, spark plug replacement is often a do-it-yourself job.
 Most vehicles have easy enough access where even a beginner can change their own plugs.
-Depending on your experience level, it may take you anywhere from 20 minutes to a couple hours to do the job.
+Depending on your experience level and difficulty of access, it may take you anywhere from 20 minutes to a couple hours to do the job.

-Before you attempt DIY spark plug replacement, validate that the spark plugs need to be replaced before you spend money on new spark plugs that you do not need, and throw away spark plugs that you could have gotten more use out of.
+Before you attempt DIY spark plug replacement, validate that the spark plugs need to be replaced.
+If the spark plugs look good and you are still experiencing issues, do some more diagnostics.

-One benefit that you lose with replacing the plugs yourself is that when a professional mechanic inspects your spark plugs, they may have other recommendations based on their condition.
-The way the electrodes look or if there’s any oil on the spark plugs can indicate other car issues that need to be resolved or your new plugs will simply get fouled up again.
+The way the electrodes look or if there’s any oil on the spark plugs can indicate other issues that need to be resolved so that the new plugs don’t simply get fouled up again.